 In our previous posts, we have described well how to connect to Interbase, PostgreSQL databases with FireDAC component that comes with RAD Studio officially, and how to connect to MySQL with FireDAC and MyDAC components.
 You can easily connect and query fields and values by using SQL queries.
-In C++ Builder, in professional applications we should make each query simple and detailed for the user benefits.
-So they can choice more details, they can filter their query or they can add their own SQL commands.
-Generally, in most applications users are far from knowing about SQL commands, thus developer should add more functionality to his application that filter in accordance with the database files and with the user needs from that application.
+In C++ Builder, in professional applications, we should make each query simple and detailed for the user’s benefit.
+So they can choose more details, they can filter their query, or they can add their own SQL commands.
+Generally, in most applications users are far from knowing about SQL commands; thus developer should add more functionality to his application that filters in accordance with the database files and with the user needs from that application.
 You can check our DATABASE section for mode details about connections and databases.

 An example SQL query C++ application